Free Body Diagram

 Also known as: FBD, force diagram

-A diagram that represents a single object and shows all external forces acting on it as labeled arrows.
+A simplified diagram that isolates a single object and represents all external forces acting on it as labelled arrows originating from the object's centre of.
 Drawing a free body diagram is the essential first step in solving any force or motion problem.

 ๐Ÿ’ก Intuition